solo-io/gloo/docs/content/introduction/architecture/deployment_arch.md

 ## API Gateway in OpenShift

 OpenShift comes out of the box with a Router component which is the main ingress point to the cluster.
 This Router is based on HAProxy and basically acts as a L4 reverse proxy and connection load balancer.
 It can do TLS termination and collect basic metrics.
-For a basic deployment of Gloo, we can add it behind the OpenShift Router.
+For a basic deployment of Gloo Edge, we can add it behind the OpenShift Router.

 ![]({{% versioned_link_path fromRoot="/img/deployments/openshift-api-gateway.png" %}})

 In this scenario, although we’re taking an additional hop, we get access to API Gateway functionality like end-user authentication/authorization, request caching, request/response transformation, etc and important L7 network control for doing things like traffic shadowing, traffic shifting and canary deployments.

-Alternatively to running behind the OpenShift Router, we could run Gloo on infrastructure nodes as NodePort.
+Alternatively to running behind the OpenShift Router, we could run Gloo Edge on infrastructure nodes as NodePort.
 This has the advantage of directly exposing the API Gateway and eliminating the HAProxy hop, but has the drawback that network folks don’t typically like NodePort.
-You could also use something like BGP routing or metallb to expose Gloo through a LoadBalancer directly.
+You could also use something like BGP routing or metallb to expose Gloo Edge through a LoadBalancer directly.

 ![]({{% versioned_link_path fromRoot="/img/deployments/openshift-api-gateway2.png" %}})

 At this point this gives us basic API Gateway functionality with minimal fuss, however we want to explore ways to decentralize this deployment.
-At the moment, it’s still fairly centralized and shared, although much less so from a process perspective because we can use GitOps and other declarative, SCM-driven approaches to self-service the configuration of Gloo at this point.
-Gloo’s configuration is declarative and defined as CRDs in Kubernetes/OpenShift.
+At the moment, it’s still fairly centralized and shared, although much less so from a process perspective because we can use GitOps and other declarative, SCM-driven approaches to self-service the configuration of Gloo Edge at this point.
+Gloo Edge’s configuration is declarative and defined as CRDs in Kubernetes/OpenShift.
-If we need further isolation, we can also use proxy sharding which Gloo supports and assign certain APIs to their own gateways.
+If we need further isolation, we can also use proxy sharding which Gloo Edge supports and assign certain APIs to their own gateways.
 This involves a slight management overhead, but allows you to separate failure domains for higher-value APIs.

 ![]({{% versioned_link_path fromRoot="/img/deployments/openshift-api-gateway3.png" %}})